 For some reason, acts of kindness—particularly acts of giving—move me deeply.
 That's why on any given night you might find me on my couch watching Secret Millionaire and weeping—absolutely weeping—into my green Ikea Polarvide Blanket.
-This reality show, in which rich people go undercover in struggling neighborhoods and pretend to be poor for a week, makes me feel a bit icky inside—but I can't help but have an emotional breakdown when the secret millionaires reveal their true identities at the end of each episode and start giving away money.
+This reality show, in which rich people go undercover in struggling neighborhoods and pretend to be poor for a week, makes me feel a bit icky inside (oh, the deceit!)—but I can't help but have an emotional breakdown when the secret millionaires reveal their true identities at the end of each episode and start giving away money.

 This is probably why the following Thai commercial made me cry.
 A Thai commercial, I might add, for a goddamn telecommunications company.
 But wait!
 I'm not the only one!
 Apparently, this three-minute video, which is based on the Thai urban legend of Dr. Prajak Arunthong, has gone viral, and it's making people all over the world sob!
 I've long wondered how I would ever melt your heart of coal.
 And now I have a solution.
 Watch this!: